augmented-os/augmented-os/docs/architecture/components/task_execution_service/data_model.md

 ## Database Optimization

 <!-- Describe any specific database optimizations or patterns -->
-The Task Execution Layer implements the following database optimizations:
+The Task Execution Service implements the following database optimizations:

 1. **Task Status Indexing** - Indexes on task status for efficient querying of tasks by state
 2. **Composite Indexes** - Composite indexes on workflowInstanceId + status for efficient workflow-related queries